-According to the company, the development of a Tesco store is also underway and will be completed in the same timeline.
+According to the company, the development of a Tesco store is also under way, and will be completed in the same timeline.

-Michael Hynes, joint managing partner, Quintain Ireland, commented, “Adding Aldi as the second major retailer for The Crossings is a welcome boost for not just Adamstown but the wider area.
+Michael Hynes, joint managing partner, Quintain Ireland, commented, “Adding Aldi as the second major retailer for the Crossings is a welcome boost for not just Adamstown, but the wider area.

-The first phase of The Crossings also includes 279 apartments, a further 20 retail units and five restaurant outlets, along with a multi storey car park.
+The first phase of the Crossings also includes 279 apartments, a further 20 retail units, and five restaurant outlets, along with a multi-storey car park.

-Quintain noted that the total investment in The Crossings will be around €500 million.
+Quintain noted that the total investment in the Crossings will be around €500 million.

 Next Five-Year Plan